Getting Set Up#

 checkout for the remainder of this document.

 hvPlot requires many additional packages for development and testing.
-Many of these are on the main Anaconda default channel.

 Finally to install the dependencies required to run the full unit test suite and all the examples: